Process Data and Explore Features in Diagnostic Feature Designer

 ones clearly segregate blue data from orange data.

-they have only small areas of overlap.
-Conversely,
+(bottom left) appear effective, as they have only small areas of overlap.

 If you want to see how the histogram represents a specific condition, click on the color box that represents that condition in the legend.
 The app outlines the parts of the histogram that represent where that condition is present.
 This condition outline is particularly useful when you are evaluating histograms for more than two conditions.